 If you find that you are a loyal and structured person or others describe you this way, you could be an enneagram type 6.
 Keep reading to learn the different qualities and characteristics of an Enneagram Type 6.

-Also, as with every person, you too have strengths, weaknesses, and even characteristics you overlook entirely.
+Also, as with everyone, you have strengths, weaknesses, and even characteristics you overlook entirely.
 The enneagram can help you become more aware of these traits and learn helpful ways for moving towards self-growth.

 Enneagram Type 6 Characteristics